therealdamt/Practice/README.md

-# Practice
-Mongo Practice Core | [!]
-Almost Compelted [!]
+# Practice Core
+A practice core made with the Mongo database.

 ***

 ### Intorduction

-Hello everyone, my name is damt and today I present to you a fully custom practice core that has one depenency which is Mongo Database
+Hello!
+My name is damt, today I present to you a fully custom practice core that has only one depenency which is access to a Mongo database.

 ### Infromation

-* Version | 1.7-1.8
+* Supported Version(s) 1.7.X - 1.8.X
 * Configurable
-* Almost Completed
 * Optimized

 ### API

-* The API is still not released, once the project is completed, an API will be added along with a wiki.
+* None currently, will be implemented soon.

 ### Configuration